Ethel Grandin

 Ethel Grandin (March 3, 1894 – September 28, 1988) was an American silent film actress.

 Grandin was born in New York City.
-She was married to Ray C. Smallwood from 1912 until his death on February 23, 1964; they had a son named Arthur Smallwood.
+She was married to film director Ray C. Smallwood from 1912 until his death on February 23, 1964; they had a son named Arthur Smallwood.
 She began her acting career on stage appearing with Joseph Jefferson in Rip Van Winkle.
 She made her last film appearance in 1922.
 She died in Woodland Hills, California, of natural causes at age 94.